programminghistorian/jekyll/lessons/introduction-and-installation.md

 the Python Programming Language
 -------------------------------

-The first programming language we will introduce in the Programming Historian is Python, a free, open source language.
+The programming language we will use in this series of lessons is Python, a free, open source language.
 Unless otherwise noted, we will be using **Python v.2** throughout.
-Version 3 is available but we have elected to stick with version 2 for now because it’s the most widely used version and it is the one that ships preinstalled on new Macs.
-Python 3 has different syntax (think grammar rules) and if you are trying to use Python 3 with the Programming Historian, you may run into difficulties.
-We welcome version 3 translations of any of our lessons.
+Version 3 is available but we have elected to stick with version 2 because it’s the most widely used version and it is the one that ships preinstalled on new Macs.
+(Python 3 has a few differences in formatting)[http://sebastianraschka.com/Articles/2014_python_2_3_key_diff.html] (think grammar rules) and if you are trying to use
+Python 3 with the Programming Historian, you may run into difficulties.

 Backup Your Work!
 -----------------

 Before you download or install any new software, it is crucial that you make backups of your work.
-Each day before you do any programming, make sure to back up your [Zotero][] database.
-At the end of a day’s work, make another backup of the Zotero database and of any programs that you’ve written that day.
 You should back up your whole computer at least weekly, and preferably more frequently.
 It is also a good idea to make off-site backups of your work, so that you don't lose everything if something happens to your computer or to your home or office.
 Sites like